-advise of loca I risk and numbers should now be a consideration around returnees from Islamic state territories (both adults and children) and how the school would support them if they were identified as attending your school.
-Also consider what support would be in place for asylum seekers from Afghanistan • Self-initiated terrorism (previously referred to as lone actor attacks on home soil) is also a priority and the propaganda being used by Daesh/Al Qaeda encourages this rather than travelling to Islamic state territories to engage in conflict • Mixed/Unclear and unstable ideologies are an emerging and increasing risk and should be given the same consideration for support by Prevent as other more clear and consistent ideologies.
-Young people/children referred to Prevent with these ideologies often present with multiple and complex needs and there is a commonality in cases with an obsession with mass violence (school shooter interests, weapons, mass violence but without targeting a specific group in society) • Through teaching pupils about critical thinking, resilience, fake news, disinformation/misinformation, conspiracy theories etc. and using Fundamental British Values as a foundation, schools are able to take steps to address the risk of this and the impact this may have on pupils unity, locality and relevant history.
-See above taken from Leicester Prevent Team
+Although the risk around people travelling out to Syria and Iraq to engage in conflict is still there, however it is less now, and there 27 should now be a consideration around returnees from Islamic state territories (both adults and children) and how the school would support them if they were identified as attending your school.
+Also consider what support would be in place for asylum seekers from Afghanistan

+Self-initiated terrorism (previously referred to as lone actor attacks on home soil) is also a priority and the propaganda being used by Daesh/Al Qaeda encourages this rather than travelling to Islamic state territories to engage in conflict

+Mixed/Unclear and unstable ideologies are an emerging and increasing risk and should be given the same consideration for support by Prevent as other more clear and consistent ideologies.
+Young people/children referred to Prevent with these ideologies often present with multiple and complex needs and there is a commonality in cases with an obsession with mass violence (school shooter interests, weapons, mass violence but without targeting a specific group in society)

+Through teaching pupils about critical thinking, resilience, fake news, disinformation/misinformation, conspiracy

+theories etc. and using Fundamental British Values as a foundation, schools are able to take steps to address the risk of this and the impact this may have on pupils

+South Kilworth C of E Primary is a small rural, Primary school catering for children aged 4 - '11 years.

-Risk evaluation Low Medium High Way Forward
+Risk evaluation Low

-9

-Date completed: 31.8.23 Signed: ƣathorne
+evaluation Medium

+High

+Date completed......26.1.24.......
+Signed.....A.
+Eathorne......